Hao840/CDFKD-MFS/readme.md

 ## More Implementations

-Please yourself to run more implementations with configurations in the `scripts` folder.
+Run more implementations with configurations in the `scripts` folder.